Hokto mushrooms do not need to be washed

-Like the Bunashimeji, Bunapi® has base.
-Separate them to halves then cut the base in V angles.
-Unlike other mushrooms, bases are white also, don't cut out the edible part.
+Like the Bunashimeji, Bunapi® has a base.
+Separate them to halves then cut the base in "V" angle.
+Unlike other mushrooms, Bunapi® bases are white so make sure you don't cut off the edible part.

-Like the Bunashimeji it is best to separate Bunapi® into a bite size portion.
-It's easier to cook and easier to eat.
-If you separate them individually, you will increase the volume of plate.
+Like the Bunashimeji, it is best to separate Bunapi® into a bite size portion.
+By doing so, it becomes easier to cook and eat and will increase the volume of a dish.

-Almost no scum, can be used in variety
+Can be used in a variety of dishes

-Bunapi® has almost no scum when cooking.
-It can be used for variety of preparation such as, simmered dish, slow cooker, stir-fry or salad.
+Bunapi® has almost no waste when cooking.
+It can be prepared in a variety of different ways, such as, simmered, slow cooked, stir-fried, or in a salad.

-Bunapi® is pure white, which can be used perfectly to enhance color on your plate.
-If you separate them individually, it can be used for salad, soup or any kind of toppings.
-It does not interfere with other colors, but enhance the other components in the plate.
+Bunapi® mushrooms are pure white, which can be used to enhance the color of your dish.
+By separating them individually, they can be used in a salad, soup or any kind of toppings.
+They will not interfere with the color of other foods, but rather enhance the other components in a dish.

 How to Prepare King Trumpet Mushrooms

-You don’t have to trim the base of a King Trumpet mushrooms because it is trimmed before being packaged.
-You can cook the entire King Trumpet mushrooms while you can cut off the tip of the mushroom when you found residue of the base or any stains or dirt feel free to cut off the tip of the mushroom.
+You don’t have to trim the base of a King Trumpet mushroom because it is trimmed before being packaged.
+You can cook the entire King Trumpet mushroom if you find residue on the base or any stains or dirt feel free to cut off the tip of the mushroom.

 Use Your Hands

-You can easily break apart a King Trumpet with your hands.
+You can easily break apart a King Trumpet mushrooms with your hands.
 The thickness can vary depending on your preference and the recipe.
-By using your hands instead of a knife, the surface of the mushroom will soak up more flavor and cooks faster.
+By using your hands instead of a knife, the surface of the mushroom will soak up more flavor and cook faster.

-One of the most appealing aspects of the King Trumpet is the crispy chew, but when you cut them in rounds, they have a meat-like tenderness.
-Cut the King Trumpet to break down its fiber, making it softer and easier for elders and children to chew.
-You can also use King Trumpet mushrooms as a meat substitute to decrease calories on a plate.
+One of the most appealing aspects of the King Trumpet mushroom is the crispy texture, but when cut in rounds, they're caps can have a meat-like tenderness.
+Cut the King Trumpet to break down its fiber, making it softer and easier to chew.
+Also using King Trumpet mushrooms as a meat substitute to decrease calories in a dish.

 What are the white powders around the caps?

 These are spores of the mushroom.
-The mushroom is still alive and fresh even after harvest and packaging.
-Sometimes they generate spores inside package but there is no problem with the quality of the mushroom.
-Please feel safe to cook and consume.
+The mushroom is still alive and fresh even after being harvested and packaged.
+Sometimes they will generate spores inside package.
+This does not affect the quality of the mushroom and is safe to cook and consume.

 How to Prepare Maitake

-Like the King Trumpet, Maitake does no have a base.
-If you wash Maitake, you will reduce the flavor.
-Save prep time and improve the taste of your dishes by serving Maitake as soon as possible after purchase.
+Like the King Trumpet mushrooms, Maitake mushrooms do no have a base.
+Do not wash Maitake mushrooms because it will reduce flavor.
+To save on prep time and improve the taste of your dishes ,serve Maitake mushrooms as soon as possible after purchase.

-When you split Maitake by hand, the textured surface of the mushroom will absorb more flavors.
-Black juice from the mushroom is polyphenol, which is very nutritious and should be eaten.
-If you are concerned about the color of polyphenol, boil the mushrooms briefly to eliminate the black juice.
-However, we do not recommend removing polyphenol.
+When you separate Maitake by hand, the textured surface of the mushroom will absorb more flavors.
+Some black liquid from the mushroom may be present, it is polyphenol, which is very nutritious and should be eaten.
+If you are concerned about the color of polyphenol, boil the mushrooms briefly to eliminate the black liquid.
+We do not recommend removing the black liquid.

 Maitake can be separated by hand, thus illuminating the need for a knife and cutting board.
-Because they are ready to cook.
-There is no mess to clean up.
+Because they are ready to cook, there is no mess to clean up.

 Choose Thick, Big Caps

-The best Maitake has thick, big caps.
-Hokto Maitake has a rich, velvety texture with umami in every bite.
+The best Maitake mushrooms have thick, big caps.
+Hokto's Maitake mushrooms have a rich, velvety texture with umami in every bite.